 Will Republicans Sweep The 2012 Elections?

-As for the Senate, while the Democrats currently hold the majority at 51-47, Elving says that it, "would appear highly likely that the Republicans will take control."
+As for the Senate, while the Democrats hold the majority at 51-47, Elving says that it "would appear highly likely that the Republicans will take control."
 A third of the seats in the Senate are going to open up because of term limits, and two-thirds of those are Democratic seats.
-The Republican seats opening up are in very red states, while the Democrat's seats are in states that could go either way.
+The Republican seats opening up are in very red states, while the Democrats' seats are in states that could go either way.

-The Republicans are also likely to keep control of the house, with a majority of 242-192, Elving says.
-They currently have 50 more seats than the Democrats, and the district lines being drawn across the country seem to benefit the Republicans.
+The Republicans are also likely to keep control of the House, Elving says.
+They currently have 50 more seats than the Democrats, and the district lines being drawn across the country seem to benefit the GOP.